lauyeung/gem_reviewer/README.md

 Next Steps
 -------------------
 * Incorporate Ruby Gems API
-* Allow ability to edit/delete comments
+* Add ability to edit/delete comments
 * Add votes for gems and/or comments

 Collaborators